abuiles/ember-101/using-query-params-to-drive-our-application-state.md

 ~~~~~~~~

 If we visit http://localhost:4200/friends the URL won't have any
-query parameters but as soon as we click any of the headers then the query
+query parameters, but as soon as we click any of the headers the query
-parameters will change, the query parameters are only included when
+parameters will change.
+The query parameters are only included when
-the default value for the property change, in our case that would be
+the default value for the property changes.
+In our case, that would be
-when `sortAscending` changes to something different to `true` and
+when `sortAscending` changes to something different from `true` and
-`sortBy` to something different to `fullName`.
+`sortBy` to something different from `fullName`.

 Now we can refresh the browser or copy the URL into a new tab and
 we'll see the same!
 We are driving our application state through the
 URL.

-We can also use query params with the `link-to` helper, so if we want
+We can also use query params with the `link-to` helper.
+If we want
-a link to the  friends index sorted by `totalArticles` we can write it
+a link to the friends index sorted by `totalArticles`, we can write it
-like: `{{#link-to 'friends' (query-params
+like this: `{{#link-to 'friends' (query-params
 sortBy="totalArticles")}}Friends{{/link-to}}`

 ## Refreshing the model when query parameters changes

 By default the model hook won't be called if any of the query parameters
 change, but there are scenarios where this can be the desired
-behavior, for example when we are using pagination and we don't have
+behavior.
+For example, when we are using pagination and we don't have
 all the users in the store, under that scenario we'll ask the API for the
 users sorted by a given field in ascending or descending order.

 Supposing our API supports the parameters `sortBy` and
-`sortAscending`, we can make the route make a full transition when any
+`sortAscending`, we can have the route make a full transition when any
-of the `queryParams` change, to do so we'll need to specify in the
+of the `queryParams` change.
+To do this, we'll need to specify
-route a property called `queryParams` where we explicitly mark
+a property in the route called `queryParams` where we explicitly mark
-the parameters which we want to cause a full transition.
+the parameters that we want to cause a full transition.

 {title="app/routes/friends/index.js", , lang="JavaScript"}
 ~~~~~~~~